JohnNelsonNumber2/1e-docs/Markdown/Language_Data_Types.md

 If you are familiar with Microsoft SQL Server or other enterprise relational database engines, you may be used to seeing types like `VARCHAR`, `NVARCHAR`, `TINYINT`, `SMALLINT`, `NCHAR`, `BOOLEAN`, `DECIMAL`, etc. but SQLite is much simpler and only has the 5 types mentioned.

 ## Use `CAST` to change from one SQLite data type to another
 If you're going to write a query in your code that may output a mix of datatypes for the same column, you'll want to use the `CAST` function to bring them into alignment

+In the following code, the `ProcessorTimePercent` column may have an `INTEGER` data type for some rows (like `0`) or it may have a `REAL` data type for other rows (like `0.4223`).
 ```c
 @dta = SELECT * FROM $SoftwarePerformance_Live WHERE Product LIKE "%Edge WebView%";
 SELECT